Veetaha/ts-typedefs/README.md

 ## Quick API review
 The most convenient way to explore `'ts-typedefs'` API is by easily browsing your *editor's completion list* that shows signatures and descriptions for selected items.
-Types, functions and classes names are intended to be super descriptive and intuitive.
+Types, functions, and classes names are intended to be super descriptive and intuitive.
 All functional units provide *`typedoc` documentation in comments* so it is easy for IDEs to provide you with good hints.

-If tour coding conventions allow this, you are encouraged to reexport this library in your project's `(types | interfaces).ts` file where you can define your additional custom definitions that will be merged with generic ones from `'ts-typedefs'`, and import them in your source files as `I` or `T`:
+If your coding conventions allow this, you are encouraged to reexport this library in your project's `types.ts` or `interfaces.ts` file where you can define your additional custom definitions that will be merged with generic ones from `'ts-typedefs'`, and import them in your source files as `I` or `T`: